MicrosoftDocs/azure-dev-docs/articles/cpp/sdk/install-and-integrate-the-sdk.md

 ### VS Code include errors

-If you see error lines under your include statements for libraries from the Azure SDK for C++ (shown below) when using VS Code, the editor doesn't know where to find the include directory containing header files for the libraries.
+If you see error lines under your include statements when using VS Code (shown in the following image), the editor doesn't know where to find the include directory.

 :::image type="content" source="media/vscode-include-error.png" alt-text="{Screenshot of C++ include statements from VS Code that have red error squiggly lines underneath.}":::